-2.2 Abuse
+2.3 Abuse

-Abuse and neglect are forms of maltreatment of a child.
+A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger for example, via the internet.
-They may be abused by an adult or adults, or another child or children.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults, or another child or children.

-2.3 Physical Abuse
+2.4 Physical Abuse

-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

-2.4 Emotional Abuse
+2.5 Emotional Abuse

-Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve:

-- conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate. - age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning or preventing the child participating in normal social interaction - causing children to see or hear the ill-treatment of another - serious bullying(including cyber bullying)

-- causing children frequently to feel frightened or in danger - the exploitation or corruption of children

-Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.
+The persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meets the needs of another person.
+It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may feature age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+It may involve seeing or hearing the ill-treatment of another.
+It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone

-2.5 Neglect
+2.6 Neglect

-Neglect is the persistent failure to meet a child's basic physical and psychological needs, likely to result in the serious impairment of the child's health or development.
+The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born neglect may involve a parent or carer failing to:
+Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers); or - ensure access to appropriate medical care or treatment
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment